acctadm(8) 맨 페이지 - 윈디하나의 솔라나라

 system task accounting is active and tracking only CPU resources.

-Process and flow accounting are not active.
+Process accounting is not active.

 $ acctadm